Home Compare AJG vs RYAN

 Arthur J. Gallagher & Co. vs Ryan Specialty Holdings: Which Stock Looks Stronger in 2026?

-Arthur J. Gallagher holds the cleaner structural position, with the lead spread across valuation and growth.
-Ryan Specialty does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with Arthur J. Gallagher carrying a narrow edge on profitability.
+Ryan Specialty still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity